dluobo/ingex/player/setup/README.txt

 The player needs to have read permission for the event device and by default a non-root user does not have read permission.

-Edit the udev configuration file, /lib/udev/rules.d/50-udev-default.rules, as root user and change the mode in the line KERNEL=="mouse*|mice|event*", NAME="input/%k", MODE="0640" to 0644
+As root, edit the udev configuration file 50-udev-default.rules, which is either in /lib/udev/rules.d/ or /etc/udev/rules.d/, and change the mode in the line
+ KERNEL=="mouse*|mice|event*", NAME="input/%k", MODE="0640"
+to 0644
  KERNEL=="mouse*|mice|event*", NAME="input/%k", MODE="0644"